mozilla/platform-status/CONTRIBUTING.md

 * Try to work on [open issues](https://github.com/mozilla/platatus/issues) or create a [new issue](https://github.com/mozilla/platatus/issues/new) before starting work.
 * Follow the style in the file and make sure to run `npm test`.
+* The minimum supported Node.js version is 4.

 ## Help